-Rabbit enters stage North, passes through the upper archway, out of the Magic terrace garden, and then, turns back.
-Leisurely lollops, about 2 feet gaps between tracks.
+Rabbit enters stage North, passes through the upper archway, out of the magic terrace garden, and then, turns back.
+Leisurely lollops along, about 2 feet gaps between tracks.
 Without my pee marked posts, thanks to a frozen watering can, it returns, crossing the central snow covered terrace and picks up the most easterly, curving crushed slate path.
-Just before a Magic Mushroom, left, something dramatic happens…
+Just before a magic wooden mushroom, to the left, something dramatic happens.

 The fox gives up, and maybe that night, goes hungry.

 So cold, the frozen barrelled discs linger.

 So strong the winds, that sucked the warmth from chilly stream.

 Ice padded feet, frozen toes dipped, mill water runs.
 Quietly.

 So hard, the sodden slippery pastures, morphed to granite slabs,